kibook/xml-utils/xml-format/README.md

 The *xml-format* utility pretty prints an XML document by removing ignorable blank nodes and indenting the XML tree.

+A text node is considered ignorable if:

+-   its contents are entirely whitespace

+-   all its sibling text nodes are also ignorable

+-   it has at least one sibling node of any kind

 OPTIONS
 =======